Blogs

 3. Nvidia anchors the AI hardware stack

-Through both GPU silicon and turnkey server platforms like RTX Pro, Nvidia is firmly positioned as the go-to vendor for AI compute, enjoying explosive growth, $46.7 billion quarterly revenue, growing at 56% year‑over‑year.
+Through both GPU silicon and turnkey server platforms like RTX Pro, Nvidia is firmly positioned as the go-to vendor for AI compute, enjoying explosive growth, $46.7 billion quarterly revenue, and growing at 56% year‑over‑year.

 4. The market outlook remains expansive

-Global AI server sales are up massively (134% YoY in Q1) and forecasted spending (e.g. Gartner’s $367 billion in 2025) shows sustained momentum.
-Nvidia projects a multitrillion-dollar AI infrastructure market ahead.
+Global AI server sales are up massively (134% YoY in Q1), and forecasted spending (e.g., Gartner’s $367 billion in 2025) shows sustained momentum.
+NVIDIA projects a multitrillion-dollar AI infrastructure market ahead.

 Conclusion